cpollet/jixture/README.md

  * [DbUnit](http://dbunit.sourceforge.net/)-like XML files (but without the DTD);
  * Plain SQL files;
  * Entities instances build from code, Spring context or generated automatically.
+ * Excel files (both XLS and XLSX)

-Is is possible to write you own loader as well to load, for instance, CSV or Excel files.
+Is is possible to write you own loader as well to load, for instance, CSV or other formats.

 **External resources**